-The 250 million passengers who pass through UK airspace every year rely on air traffic controllers to get them to their destination safely and efficiently.
+The 600,000 people who pass through UK airspace every day rely on air traffic controllers to get them to their destination safely and efficiently.

 Controllers maintain radio/radar contact with aircraft pilots within designated areas, providing them with advice, instructions and information about weather conditions and safe flight, ascent and descent paths.

 Air traffic controllers specialise in either area control, approach or aerodrome control, and specialisation will determine the typical nature of communication with an aircraft.
 Although it is possible to state a preference, the specialisation offered to students embarking on a training course may depend on the company’s needs.
 The majority of controllers specialise in area control and work from area control centres where they are responsible for air traffic between airports in UK airspace.
 Approach controllers work at airports in the control tower, guiding planes as they land.
 Aerospace controllers also work in airport control towers, working alongside approach controllers as planes land and dealing with traffic on the ground in the aerodrome.

 Most air traffic controllers are employed by NATS, the main air navigation service provider in the UK.
 To qualify for training with them, you need to be over 18 and have at least five GCSEs or equivalent at Grade 4 or above (previously A-C) or Scottish National 5’s Grade A-C or equivalent, including English and Maths.
 While a degree isn’t required, you need a high level of concentration and commitment to take on the large workload of a trainee, and a degree might prepare you for this.

 Training begins with a basic two-month course before being allocated to area control, approach or aerodrome.
 If you’re allocated to area control, you will typically continue training in this for another nine months.
 For aerodrome and approach students, this will usually be five months and eight months respectively.
 You will frequently take assessments – written, verbal and practical – and must pass each before you can continue with training.